Judicial Separation Solicitors

 If either of you die without making a Will, the other person’s estate will not pass to you as it would normally for a married couple.
 It is very important that you make a new Will as soon as you Judicially Separate or Divorce.
 Read more about making a Will.

-What powers does the Court have to deal with finances in a Judicial Separation as opposed to Divorce Proceedings?
+What powers does the Court have to deal with finances in a Judicial Separation?

 The same financial orders can be obtained when you become Judicially Separated, except for pension orders which are not included.